Recall Issued For Popular Yogurt Product Made In PA

 Consumers with questions can contact the company directly at 914-313-6905.

-Click here to follow Daily Voice Paradise-Gap and receive free news updates.
+Click here to follow Daily Voice Palmyra and receive free news updates.